 - Enter the Staging Site Name and explore the other options to choose what you want to clone.

 Do not forget to Check free disk space, especially if you have a large live website.

 The WP Staging site will be created in a few minutes, and you can log in to the dashboard with the admin credentials of your live website.

-Now test the changes without affecting the live website.
-However, pushing changes back to the live site is NOT available in the free version.
+You can test the changes without affecting the live website.
+However, the ability to push changes back to the live site is only available in the premium version.